 • Mental Health and Wellbeing

 Assessment is largely via coursework, tests of knowledge and understanding and written assignments – reflective essays, project reports, presentations.
 We offer comprehensive study skills support throughout your time at College in order to help maximise your chances of success.
 Teaching sessions take the form of short lectures, supervised discussions, small group work and guest speakers.

-These courses open up a variety of career paths in the health and social care sectors, and give you the potential to work in a managerial or supervisory capacity.
-You could become a Registered Manager in a children or adult setting, a Family Support Worker, Residential Care Worker – Children and Adult Services, Youth Worker, Learning Support Worker, Assistant Social Worker.
-In terms of opportunities for further study, many of our graduates progress to do post graduate qualifications in teacher training and social work.
+This course opens up a variety of career paths in the health & social care sectors, and gives you the potential to work in a managerial or supervisory capacity.
+You could become a Registered Manager in a children’s or adult setting, a Family Support Worker, Residential Care Worker – Children and Adult Services, Youth Worker, Learning Support Worker or Assistant Social Worker.
+Post-graduate qualifications such as a PGCE are also a possibility.

 • 80 UCAS points at AS/A2 Level (minimum 32 points at A2 level)

 • BTEC Qualifications (QCF) MMP (Extended), DM (Diploma), D*D (90 Credit Diploma)

 • Access to HE course in a relevant subject area

 You will be required to undergo a Disclosure and Barring Service check (formerly known as CRB) prior to commencing any placement work.

 Please note that the fee for this course is as follows: